A visa is a permit to travel to and stay in a country for a maximum of 90 days. Indonesian citizens need an entry visa.

 You are not required to translate documents that are issued by an Indonesian Authority such as family card (kartu keluarga), marriage book (buku nikah) or and birth certificate (akte kelahiran), but you have to translate others documents such as custody decision by court (hak pengasuhan anak) and consent letter for minors.

-If it is your first time travelling to the Schengen area, you must visit VFS Global to submit your application if you live in Bali or surroundings, take biometric and fingerprints.
+If it is your first time travelling to the Schengen area, you must visit VFS Global Bali to submit your application if you live in Bali or surroundings, take biometric and fingerprints.

 If you have a Schengen visa that was issued within 3 years from your date of departure, VFS Global will re-use your biometric for the new application.
 For further information, you can contact VFS Global.

 Your short-stay visa allows you to travel to Sweden and usually to other Schengen States.
 But it does not automatically entitle you to enter the Schengen area.
 You may have to provide certain information at the border or other controls.
 You may, for instance, have to provide information regarding your means of support, how long you intend to stay in Sweden and why you are visiting Sweden.
 In some cases, such checks may result in a refusal for the visa holder to enter Sweden or the Schengen area.
 As soon as you receive your passport with a Schengen visa, you need to make sure that all the information it contains is correct.